Oh my God, I can’t be that person who starts saying “I used to run, but now my knees are bad.”

 - Glucosamine Sulfate

-- Improve my Vitamin D which is low
+- Improve my Vitamin D which is low (the fish oil above contains some and more time outside)

 - High fiber, veggies galore (already on it!)